gzhang8763/ecommerce_timeseriesanalysis/README.md

 1. Data cleaning: remove missing values, repetition, and anomaly
 2. Data pattern analysis
 3. Daily sales quantity prediction
-4. Customer Segmentation
+4. Customer Segmentation (ongoing)
-(5.) recommend product bundles
+5. recommend product bundles (ongoing)

+### Please note that the anchor links in *.ipynb do not work in github code preview mode.
+To enable those links, please run the code in jupyter notebook.